Lambda Forever!

 +, -, *, /, etc. standard arithmetic operations

-Two possible values: #t for true, #f for false.
+Two possible values: #t for true and #f for false.

 Operations Description